BinaryFetch-CLI/BinaryFetch/README.md

 # A: It's under develpement.
 # Q: will Linux users also get as much featurs as windows version ?
 # A: Of course, even more.
+# Q: Does Binary Fetch Share user data ?
+# A: Straight No.